webinmotion/mind-flip/README.md

 It contains the following fields

 - progression - this will turn ON/OFF the progress bar.
 When ON (auto), it means that the question should be answered within the countdown duration to be eligible for scoring points.
-It applies to both multi-player ans single-player mode.
+It applies to both multi-player and single-player mode.
 - is_multi_player - this will instruct the front-end to use either the MultiPlay or the SinglePlay component.
-The difference is that MultiPLay will subscribe for content from the server, while SinglePlay will request content from the server.
+The difference is that MultiPlay will subscribe for content from the server (server push model), while SinglePlay will request content from the server (client pull model).
 - server_push_mode - this will instruct the server to register a GameDriver which will manage pushing content automatically to all subscribed participants.
 Because of this, the game has to use a progress bar (progression MUST be auto) otherwise, the participants would have no clue when the next question will show up.
-When OFF, the organizer is responsible for triggering the server to push content.
+When OFF, the organizer (the client in this case) is responsible for triggering the server to push content (specifically, the client pull model).
 - can_navigate_back - (not yet implemented) this will allow a participant to navigate back and forth through the questions.
 Because of this, the game cannot use a progress bar (progression MUST be manual)